Kid-Friendly Activities in Lafayette — That Parents Will Love, Too - 510 Families

 When our kid has been really good, we head to Zoonie’s Candy Shop.
 We have a blast browsing through the nostalgic candy items (remember when Warheads or candy cigarettes were a thing?).
 There is even a section where we can watch kid-friendly movies from old-school movie theater chairs.

-Location: Zoonie’s, 3591 Mt Diablo Blvd, Lafayette
+Location: Zoonie’s, 3591 Mt Diablo Blvd, Lafayette, CA

-Mini Movie Theater at Zoonie’s Candy Shop in Lafayette | Photo: Michele Yuen
+Mini movie theater at Zoonie’s Candy Shop in Lafayette | Photo: Natalie Nicolson

 Grab an empty bucket at either entrance.
 Be warned that the buckets of candy are kid height — we think that was on purpose and quite genius on their part.
 Candy in the baskets is priced by weight at $13.99/lb.

-Tip: Kids love the fountain at the front of Zoonie’s and the Lafayette Merchantile tiles at the backdoor entrance make for great photo ops.
+Tip: Kids love the fountain at the front of Zoonie’s, and the Lafayette Merchantile tiles at the backdoor entrance make for great photo ops.

 Fountain Lafayette Zoonies

-Mesmerized by the Fountain Outside Zoonie’s Candy Shop | Photo: Michele Yuen
+Mesmerized by the fountain outside Zoonie’s Candy Shop | Photo: Michele Yuen

 Cupcakes more your jam?
 Grab a few at Susiecakes — a chain bakery with an almost cult-like following to some Bay Area folk.
 Its Lafayette location is Susiecakes’ only East Bay location.